-Back in time to 2009 there was a spanish kid named Álvaro who loved Harry Potter.
-He had been watching the making offs in the DVD releases since he was 9, reading the books twice before the films were released and now, aged 13, he had decided it.
-He was going to make a Harry Potter based podcast.
+Back in time to 2009 there was a kid in Fuensalida (Spain) named Álvaro.
+He loved Harry Potter.
+He had been watching the making offs in the DVD releases since he was 9, had read the books uncountable times and, while aged 13, he had decided it.
+He was going to make a Harry Potter themed podcast.
 He did it with the help of some free audio program called Audacity, and 10 episodes in he started broadcasting live in the local radio.
-The guy kept on for 7 seasons, one for each year of Harry and his friends at Hogwarts school.
+The guy kept on for 7 seasons, one for each year Harry and his friends studied at Hogwarts School of Witchcraft and Wizardry.

-In that time, around 2010, his friends and him started filming.
-They wanted to make short-films, which they uploaded to Youtube with terrible critics and people from town laughing at then every time they appeared at highschool.
-However, they started getting invited to film premieres to interview stars by Media Manager Gernot Dudda at Warner Bros Spain (due to a call to the office Alvaro had done trying to get access to the last Harry Potter film premiere).
-Suddenly, they were learning basics about different kinds of media.
+Soon after, in November 2010, his friends and him started filming.
+They wanted to make short-films, which they uploaded to Youtube with terrible critics and people from the village laughing at then every time they appeared at highschool.
+However, thanks to their Youtube channel they started getting invited to film premieres to interview stars by the Media Manager at Warner Bros Spain (due to a call to the office Alvaro had done trying to get access to the last Harry Potter film premiere).
+Suddenly they were learning the basics about all different kinds of media, even organising some charity events for “Escuelas para el Mundo” and being interviewed in a few local newspapers and Radio Stations as ABC and Cadena Ser.

 Soon after, thanks to a friend working at the local radio station, Alvaro applied as an actor for an independent film.
-Not only he was lucky but his best friend, Victor, got the job too.
-They were gonna play two monks in the Spanish Civil War.
+Not only he was lucky but his best friend, Victor, got a job in the movie too.
+They were gonna play two monks living in the Spanish Civil War.
 The film got released in around 60 cinemas around the country by the name “Bajo un manto de estrellas” (Óscar Parra de Carrizosa, 2014).
-It got some trophies in festivals (for some strange reason, in Poland and Mexico).
+It got some prizes in festivals (Poland and Mexico are some of them).
 They even got some candidatures to the Premios Goya, the “Spanish-Oscars”.

 Next year, the same director invited Victor and Alvaro to work on his next project, “La Espina de Dios” (Óscar Parra de Carrizosa, 2015).
-Mr. Parra gave Álvaro the chance to learn and work as a gaffer in the electrical team, also came with a small supporting role on-screen.
+Mr. Parra even gave Álvaro the chance to learn and help in the Production Department.
+He played Jadash, a small supporting role on-screen.
 The film got better critics than the one before, and released in 100 cinemas this time!
-The three of them did one more project together, “Re-Emigrantes” (Óscar Parra de Carrizosa, 2016).
-This time it was a comedy, and Alvaro got the chance of playing a main character named Pólar Briones, also the son in fiction of Fernando Esteso (Spanish film 80’s legend).
-In that project he was involved and learnt about the processes of screen-writing, editing and color correction.
+The three of them did one more project together for the silver screen, “Re-Emigrantes” (Óscar Parra de Carrizosa, 2016).
+This time it was a comedy, and Alvaro got the chance of playing a main character named Pólar Briones, the son of the film legend Fernando Esteso.
+In that project he was involved from the begining, with Oscar Parra mentoring him in the processes of screen-writing, editing and color correction.
 Having learn some basics from amazing professionals and friends Álvaro headed for Uni.

 After three years studying a Double degree in Journalism and Media, he got the chance by a common friend with film-director Tomás Pérez Torrella of moving to Edinburgh and started working in City Explorers Tours.
 In the beginning, he worked only doing Harry Potter Walking Tours.
 Nowadays he does also Ghost Tours, Historical Tours, Pub Crawls and works as Meeting Point Manager.